-In our cold northern Indiana climate, raising rabbits in the winter presents only a small challenge.
-We raise Havanas, LionHeads, and Angoras, all breeds that have lots of hair.
+In our cold northern Indiana climate, raising pet rabbits in the winter presents only a small challenge.
+Our pet rabbits range from Havanas, LionHeads, to French Angoras, all different types of rabbits that have lots of hair.
 As a matter of fact, it’s harder to keep them cool in the summer!

-Rabbits need hay.
-They actually need good quality hay year round, but we found it was more important in the winter.
+Pet rabbits actually need good quality hay year round, it can be more important in the winter.
 Why?
-Well, we would go through about 1/2 flake of hay per day, giving each rabbit a handful in the morning, and in the evening when we did chores.
+We would each each rabbit a handful of fresh hay in the morning, and in the evening when we did chores.
 They could “hide” under it if they got chilly, and munch to their hearts content.
-In the evenings, they would normally hide under it for a while and keep themselves warm.
-They have like an R30 rating for insulation, so I think they just liked to play.
+In the evenings, the rabbits can hide under it for a while and keep themselves warm.